pudly/schmopera-hugo/content/articles/trans-opera-singer-to-sing-national-anthem-at-oakland-as-game.md

 ---
-title: Trans opera singer to sing national anthem at Oakland A's game
+title: "Trans opera singer to sing national anthem at Oakland A&#039;s game"
 ---

 There's a lot going on these days with 25 year-old soprano [Breanna Sinclairé](https://twitter.com/bronzequeen2911).
 On June 17th, she will sing the US national anthem at the opening of the Oakland Athletics game against the San Diego Padres.
 A look at her YouTube page shows an aspiring young soprano with her head in the right places.
 Lots of Leontyne Price and Beyoncé.